TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight/asc-hdinsight-cannotcreatedirectory.md

 $ chgrp -R hadoop /mnt/resource/hadoop/yarn/log
 ```

 * Go back to ambari portal.
 Click on this alert.
 Disable and enable the alert.
-(Reset the alert status, usually it takes 5 mins to update)
+This resets the alert status, which usually takes around 5 minutes.

 ## **Recommended Documents**